mlcommons/algorithmic-efficiency/SUBMISSION_PROCESS_RULES.md

 ## Basics

-This is the call for submissions for the AlgoPerf: Training Algorithms Benchmark.
-The call describes the process of submitting a new training algorithm and details how it will be scored.
-This call applies to both the external tuning ruleset and the self-tuning ruleset although, for all intents and purposes, they are two separate competitions, with separate leaderboards.
+This is the submission process rules for the AlgoPerf: Training Algorithms Benchmark.
+It describes the process of submitting a new training algorithm and details how it will be scored.
+This process applies to both the external tuning ruleset and the self-tuning ruleset although, for all intents and purposes, they are two separate competitions, with separate leaderboards.

-Three additional documents complement this call for submissions:
+Three additional documents complement this document:

-- [**Benchmark rules**](RULES.md): While the call for submissions details the *logistical* aspects of submitting to the AlgoPerf: Training Algorithms Benchmark, the [rules document](RULES.md) describes the *scientific* rules of the competition.
+- [**Benchmark rules**](RULES.md): While the submission process rules detail the *logistical* aspects of submitting to the AlgoPerf: Training Algorithms Benchmark, the [rules document](RULES.md) describes the *scientific* rules of the competition.
 This includes, for example, how tuning is performed in each ruleset, what types of submissions are allowed, or how the benchmark score is computed.
 - [**AlgoPerf paper**](https://arxiv.org/abs/2306.07179): The paper titled ["Benchmarking Neural Network Training Algorithms"](https://arxiv.org/abs/2306.07179) motivates the need for the benchmark, explains the rules, and justifies the specific design choices of the AlgoPerf: Training Algorithms Benchmark.
 Additionally, it evaluates baseline submissions, constructed using various optimizers like Adam, Shampoo, or SAM, on the benchmark, demonstrating the feasibility but also the difficulty of the benchmark.
 - [**Benchmark codebase**](https://github.com/mlcommons/algorithmic-efficiency): The codebase implements the rules, provides exact specifications of the workloads, and it will ultimately be used to score submissions.